 - Clinical Health Psychology

-- Clinical Neuropsychology (adult or pediatric specialty tracks)
+- Clinical Neuropsychology (adult and pediatric specialty tracks)

-These three accredited fellowships are designed to complement your background and to provide more-focused and in-depth training in your chosen substantive specialty practice area.
-The specialty programs constituting the fellowship are each two years in duration with one or two postdoctoral candidates recruited each year for each of the specialties with the exception of the Clinical Neuropsychology pediatric specialty, which recruits one position every two years.
+These three accredited fellowship tracks are designed to complement your background and to provide more focused and in-depth training in your chosen substantive specialty practice area.
+The specialty tracks constituting the fellowship are each two years in duration, with one or two postdoctoral candidates recruited each year for each of the specialties.

-The clinical service areas and research training opportunities available in the postdoctoral programs ensure you are provided an integrated experience that is relevant to your needs and career goals.
-The integration of psychology into a large academic medical center that provides the best care to every patient through integrated clinical practice, education and research is the hallmark of this program.
+The clinical service areas and research training opportunities available in the postdoctoral fellowship tracks ensure you receive an integrated experience that is relevant to your needs and career goals.
+The integration of psychology into a large academic medical center that provides the best care to every patient through integrated clinical practice, education, and research is the hallmark of this program.